Boldecca/todoapp-with-auth/README.md

 ## Testing Credentials

-Please create and share a demo account (ensure it exists in Firebase Authentication):
+Demo account for evaluation (ensure it exists in Firebase Authentication):

-- Email: `testuser@gmail.com`
+- Email: `muteterirebecca60@gmail.com`
-- Password: `test1234`
+- Password: `kabebe19`

 Add one or two tasks in Firestore under that account for evaluation.